Octogeddon review — who knew that fighting as a giant octopus could be this fun?

 The rogue-like permadeath keeps you playing

 You get a bunch of hearts with each life.
 If an enemy penetrates your defenses and hits your head, you lose a heart.
 You can gain hearts back, but it’s unpredictable.
-You can also purchase more lives, but they’re very expensive.
+You can also purchase more lives, but they’re expensive.
 And if you run out of lives before you get through all five levels, you have to start the game over again.

 When you restart, you get to have access to all of the DNA you’ve acquired.
 And you get to spend the shells you’ve collected in the bonus levels to buy more DNA.
 You also get more hearts per life, and that helps you do better the next time around.
 As you restart the game, you can sample different weapons among the 25 supplied.
 That’s why the game is fun when you replay it.
 But it’s a constant race, where you have to improve your proficiency faster than the enemies build up their capabilities.